Prelody/cstrike-cfg/README.md

 # prelody-cfg

+My Counter-Strike: Source config I made for bhop and surf.

 ## Insalling

 If you want to remove your config, delete any configs you may have in cstrike/custom and delete the cstrike/cfg folder.